Master Diaphragmatic Breathing in 3 Steps

 The Bloom Vocal editorial team combines vocal coaches, speech AI engineers, and music educators to publish practical, repeatable vocal training guidance grounded in real learner data.

 Mastering diaphragmatic breathing means training three skills in sequence: ①airflow awareness, ②steady exhalation pressure, and ③breath-to-voice connection.
 Diaphragmatic breathing is not about increasing lung capacity — it is about regulating subglottal pressure so phonation stays efficient.
 Sundberg's The Science of the Singing Voice (1987) identifies this coordination as a core strategy of trained singers.
-In Bloom Vocal learner data, 15 minutes per day for two weeks produces a clearly audible gain in sustained-tone duration and phrase stability. (observational data, not a controlled trial)
+Fifteen minutes a day for two weeks is generally enough to hear a clear gain in sustained-tone duration and phrase stability.

 Safety note